rollchains/spawn/docs/dev/TAGGED_RELEASE_CHECKLIST.md

 ## Readme

-- Update the README document to be the next spawn tag version (i.e. v0.50.X) that the next release will be.
+- Run ./scripts/bump_docs.sh and ./scripts/bump_localic.sh to update spawn and local-ic versions in all markdown files, docker, and makefiles.
-- Verify the README running docs work as expected for the example chain
+- Verify the README is up to date
-- Verify docs/demo works
+- Ensure examples run in the [../versioned_docs/](../versioned_docs/) for this release as expected.

 ## Semi-Automatic Verification